u6734495-Samyak/Computer-Vision/README.md

 * Image Denoising , Gaussian Filter , Sobel Filter
 * Image rotation, Forward and backward Mapping.

-# Full Descriptiion
+# Full Description

-A full DEscription of all the task performed are provided in the Clab1_u6734495.pdf file.
+A full Description of all the task performed are provided in the Clab1_u6734495.pdf file.